gregfoletta/articles.foletta.org/content/post/2020-06-15-afl-payouts-at-halftime.markdown

 <img src="/post/2020-06-15-afl-payouts-at-halftime_files/figure-html/unnamed-chunk-5-1.png" width="672" />

-Even before we started this analysis, we knew that we would be modelling wins/losses versus the halftime differential, and that a logistic regression would likley be the first tool we pulled out of the bag.
+As mentioned earlier, we knew that the logistic regression would be the likley method used to model this data.
 This graph, with it's clear sigmoid-shaped curve, confirms that a logistic regression is an appropriate choice.

 # Modeling